Deci-AI/super-gradients/documentation/source/PhaseCallbacks.md

 ### Phase Context

-You may have notived that the `Callback`'s methods expect a single argument - a `PhaseContext` instance.
+You may have noticed that the `Callback`'s methods expect a single argument - a `PhaseContext` instance.

 `PhaseContext` includes attributes representing a wide range of training attributes at a given point of the training.